aws/eks-distro/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-This is not the place to report an issue running EKS on AWS!
-Please go to https://aws.amazon.com/eks/
+If you are having an issue with EKS on AWS, please to go to https://aws.amazon.com/eks/ for documentation and support.

+If you are having issues using EKS-D binaries or container images to create non-EKS clusters, you're in the right place!

 Please use this template while reporting a bug and provide as much info as possible.
 Please also search for existing open and closed issues that may answer your question.
 Thanks!-->